italia/eudi-wallet-it-docs/docs/en/trust.rst

 Offline EUDI Wallet Trust Attestation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Given that a mobile device SHOULD not publish its metadata online at the *.well-known/openid-federation* endpoint, or in any other way, it is not mandatory for the Wallet Instance to publish its metadata if the User does not want this.
-As a result, the Wallet Instance does not require to publish its federation metadata online.
+Given that a mobile device SHOULD not publish its metadata online at the *.well-known/openid-federation* endpoint, or in any other way, it is not mandatory for the Wallet Instance to publish its metadata online if the User does not want this.
+As a result, the Wallet Instance MUST NOT publish its federation metadata online.

-However, the Wallet Instance MUST obtain a Wallet Attestation Instance issued by its Wallet Provider, which should contain a Trust Chain related to its issuer (Wallet Provider).
+However, the Wallet Instance MUST obtain a Wallet Attestation Instance issued by its Wallet Provider, it SHOULD contain the Trust Chain related to its issuer (Wallet Provider).

 Offline Relying Party Metadata